 World War One, 1914-1918

 Andrea Angel, MA, BSc, Scientist.
-Andrea was born at Bradford on 9 January 1877, the son of Thomas and Angelina Angel.
+Andrea was born at Bradford on 9 January 1877, the son of Thomas Angel and Angelina Georgina Maria Angel (nee Rabagliati).
 His father was originally from Pembroke Dock, and had spent much of his working life travelling the country, in his duties as a Government Tax Inspector.
 He moved his family back to Pembrokeshire after retiring, to live at Glan-y-Mor, Penally.
 Andrea had been educated at Exeter school, won a scholarship for Christ Church, Oxford, where he achieved first-class honours in chemistry and was a Dixon Research Scholar.
 He married Mary Letitia Stock of Oxford in 1904, and the couple had two girls, Marion and Heather.
 Andrea gave up his work at Oxford shortly after the outbreak of war, and was appointed assistant manager of the Silvertown TNT Factory.
 His wife took up a position in the same factory, as Lady Superintendent.
 During the morning of 19 January 1917, a fire broke out in one of the processing rooms.
 Andrea spotted the fire, and called the Fire Brigade, before rushing into the factory to evacuate the staff.
 A massive explosion of around fifty tonnes of TNT then tore the factory apart, strewing debris for miles.
 Andrea was 40 years old when he died that day, and was one of 73 people killed in the blast.
 His body was found among the ruins, and he was buried in the East London Cemetery.
-On 20 June 1917, Andreas was posthumously awarded the Edward Medal (First Class).
+On 20 June 1917, Andrea was posthumously awarded the Edward Medal (First Class).
 Civilians who died in WW1 are not eligible for commemoration by the CWGC, and Andrea is not even commemorated on any known war memorial locally.
+His youngest daughter, Heather Grace Angel, became a famous actress, starring on stage and screen during her prolific career.
+She has a star on the Hollywood Walk of Fame.

 William John Evans, Private, 19094, South Wales Borderers.
-William was born in 1889, the son of George and Martha Jane Evans, of Frankleston, Penally.
+William was born in 1890, the son of George Evans and Martha Jane Evans (nee Lewis), of Frankleston, Penally.
 He enlisted at St. Leonard’s into the Army, and was posted to the 7th Battalion, South Wales Borderers, which was attached to 67 Brigade, 22nd Division.
-William landed in France on 5 September 1915, however it’s stay in France was to be very short.
-On 27 October 1915 the Division, having been moved by train to Marseilles, began to embark for Salonika.
+William landed in France with the division on 5 September 1915, however after only a short time in the line, on 27 October 1915 the Division, having been moved by train to Marseilles, began to embark for Salonika.
 It completed concentration there in November, and took part in the retreat from Serbia during December, 1915.
 It remained there for the duration of the war, fighting in several battles, there.
 It was during a later action, at the Battle of Doiran on 9 May 1917, that William was fatally wounded and died.
 He was 27 years old, and is buried at Karasouli Military Cemetery, Greece.

 The Honorable Colwyn Erasmus Arnold Philipps, Captain, Royal Horse Guards.
 Colwyn was born on 11 December 1888, the son of John Philipps, the Right Honorable the 1st Viscount St. David’s, P.C. and his wife, Leonora Gerstenberg, of 3, Richmond Terrace, Whitehall, London.
 He was educated at Eton and Sandhurst.
 At the age of 20 he received a Commission into the Royal Horse Guards, then on 30 July 1909 had been promoted to full Lieutenant, and was Captain by the outbreak of war.
 The R.H.G. were attached to the 7th Cavalry Brigade, 3rd Cavalry Division on 1 September 1914 and landed at Zeebrugge at the beginning of October.
 They fought in the defence of Antwerp before being sent to Ypres, taking part in the First and Second Battles of Ypres.
 It was during Second Ypres, at the Battle of Frezenberg, that Colwyn was killed in Action on 13 May 1915, aged 26.
 He is commemorated on the Ypres (Menin Gate) Memorial, on Panel 3.
 In a letter sent to his bereaved parents by a brother Officer, it was said “He fell in an attack on the German Trenches on Thursday, 13th.
 His end was worthy as his life, as he was the first man in the German trenches and killed five Germans before he was shot in the head at close quarters and instantly killed.”
 His brother Roland also fell.
 During his short life, Colwyn had gained a strong reputation for his poetry, putting him on the list of the famed War Poets of the Great War.
 His poems were published after his death.
 Both brothers are commemorated on a plaque inside Penally Church, and not on the main memorial.